ZhengXumath/ErenJeager.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Zheng Xu, a Ph.D. candidate at the Academy of Mathematics and Systems Science (AMSS), Chinese Academy of Sciences (CAS).
-I study algebraic geometry under the supervision of Professor Wenhao Ou.
+I'm Zheng Xu.
+I study algebraic geometry and I am a postdoctoral fellow of BICMR, Peking University.
+Before that, I got my Ph.D. from Academy of Mathematics and Systems Science, Chinese Academy of Sciences (CAS) in June 2024, supervised by Professor Wenhao Ou.
+My interests include birational geometry and Hodge theory, especially in positive and mixed characteristics.
 My research focuses on birational geometry in positive characteristics.
 Here is my [CV](https://github.com/ZhengXumath/ErenJeager.github.io/blob/master/cv.pdf).

 Research